OpenObservability/OpenMetrics/OpenMetrics.md

 foo_info{name="pretty name",version="8.2.7"} 1
 ````

-An example of a Metric with label "entity" and one MetricPoint value with “name” and “version” labels:
+An example of a Metric with label "entity" and one MetricPoint value with "name" and "version" labels:
 ````
 # TYPE foo info
 foo_info{entity="controller",name="pretty name",version="8.2.7"} 1.0